maxkueng/irma/README.md

  - `yammer.xxx.api.consumer_secret`: Your Yammer API OAuth consumer secret.
  - `yammer.xxx.admin_user_id`: User ID of an admin.
 This is used by the _kill_ plugin so only an admin can kill the bot.
- - `yammer.xxx.chef_user_id`: User ID of the spaghetti chef.
+ - `spaghetti.chef_user_id`: User ID of the spaghetti chef.
 You only need this if you're using the _spaghetti_ plugin.
  - `webinterface.ip`: IP the web interface plugin should listen on.
  - `webinterface.port`: Port the web interface plugin should listen on.